TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/get-started-oas.md

 The next thing you might want to do is add the Tyk configuration fields to an existing OAS API definition or create a [Tyk OAS API definition]({{< ref "/content/getting-started/using-oas-definitions/create-an-oas-api.md" >}}) from scratch.

-When it comes to writing your own Tyk APIs in Visual Studio Code, the[Tyk extension](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas) is a real help.
+When it comes to writing your own Tyk APIs in Visual Studio Code, the [Tyk extension](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas) is a real help.